healthyregions/oeps/docs/src/guides/adding-data-to-oeps.md

 flask inspect-csv -s path/to/MyNewCountyData2021.csv
 ```

+!!! note
-> **Note:** You can run this command on a directory as well, and every CSV within it will be inspected.
+    You can run this command on a directory as well, and every CSV within it will be inspected.

 - If yes, great!
 You are ready to [merge data into OEPS](#merge-data-into-oeps).
 - If no, you need to [create a new variable entry](#create-a-new-variable-entry) for every new incoming variable.

-## Registry operations
+## Workflow

 Presented in logical order, though often only the later steps will be needed.